segavega3/BI-Sales-Dashboard/README.md

 - **Printers were the most profitable product type, outperforming even high-sales clothing items like Sarees.**
 - **Bookcases and Accessories were strong contributors to profit despite lower overall sales.**
 - **Tables, though profitable, had a much lower number of total orders, indicating a niche demand.**

-## Objective
-Analyze which sub-categories contribute the most to sales and profitability while identifying the least profitable and lowest-selling products.
-Understand product trends at a monthly and yearly level to optimize product offerings.

-## Business Impact
-- **Understanding the top-selling product types** allows the business to focus on promoting high-demand items.
-- **Identifying unprofitable products** helps optimize inventory, reducing losses and increasing overall profitability.
-- **Tracking negative profit trends by product type** allows for potential adjustments in pricing, promotions, or discontinuation.

 ---